Posted on Nov 14, 2012 @ 16:26 by Nick Domino

 Removing the Old Roof

 The first major cost you will encounter when replacing your roof is the removal of the current roofing material.
-The magnitude of this expense will vary depending on several factors: the size of your roof, its height from the ground, its steepness, the material type, and finally the number of layers in it.
+The magnitude of this expense varies, depending on several factors: the size of your roof, its height from the ground, its steepness, the material type, and finally the number of layers in it.
 A one-story, single-layer roof of minimal steepness will cost between $100 and $150 per square to remove.
-A double-layer roof at the same height would cost more like $115 to $165, while a triple-layer roof would reach $125 to $175 per square.
+A double-layer roof at the same height would cost more like $115 to $165 to remove, while a triple-layer roof would reach $125 to $175 per square.

 Removal costs can be entirely avoided if you overlay a new layer of roofing onto the existing one, instead of fully replacing the roof.
-However, this practice comes with a downside.
-An overlay is estimated to cut as much as 20% from the lifespan of your new roof and might actually violate the warranty of the roofing materials.
-Additionally, many cities have building codes that specify how many layers a roof can have before it needs to be completely replaced.
+However, this practice comes with a significant downside.
+An overlay is estimated to cut as much as 20% from the lifespan of your new roof and might actually violate the warranty of the new roof’s materials.
+Also, many municipalities’ building codes specify how many layers a roof can have before it needs to be completely replaced.
 Your local roofer will know these codes and can check to see whether your roof has too many layers already.

-Obviously, a roof’s cost increases along with the quality of its materials and the labor required in its installation.
+Obviously, a roof’s cost increases along with the quality of its materials and the labor required to install it.
 However, keep in mind that higher quality materials can both last longer and look much better than lower grade materials.
 If your roof’s appearance is highly important to you, your final decision on roofing material may hinge on its aesthetic appeal.

-You also need to make sure that your roof has sufficient flashing to ensure watertight seals around things that penetrate the roof, like chimneys or vent pipes.
+To ensure watertight seals, you should also make sure that your roof has sufficient flashing in vulnerable places, for example where chimneys or vent pipes penetrate the roof.
 In spots where the roof’s surface meets a vertical wall, specific “step flashing” will be required.
 Proper flashing installation will require a roofing expert, so unfortunately this step will not be eligible for DIY savings on your part.

 One final cost to plug into your estimate is the construction permit that your municipality will likely require for the project.